aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     This means that if an invocation expired during execution, it will be quickly executed again on the next retry.

 ???+ important
-    If you are only using the [makeIdempotent function wrapper](#makeIdempotent-function-wrapper) to guard isolated parts of your code, you must use `registerLambdaContext` available in the [idempotency config object](#customizing-the-default-behavior) to benefit from this protection.
+    If you are only using the [makeIdempotent function wrapper](#makeIdempotent-function-wrapper) to guard isolated parts of your code outside of your handler, you must use `registerLambdaContext` available in the [idempotency config object](#customizing-the-default-behavior) to benefit from this protection.

 Here is an example on how you register the Lambda context in your handler: